 4. Plant and Grow Organic Gardens

-5. Programming our Thermostat
+5. Programming The Thermostat

 Do you have a programmable thermostat?
 They are a great way to easily control your energy usage and make sure you are heating and/or cooling efficiently.
+Check out the options that your thermostat provides you to start saving today.

 These are just my top 5 EASY ways to go about greening your home.
 There are many other things that you (and I!) can do.
 Here are some additional ideas: